od3n/meteor-radar/README.md

 # Radar
 A library to tag items with GPS coordinates and allows simple querying for nearby items.
 Set a location for your collections, or anything at all!
 Let clients discover what's nearby them.

+For modularity it tags a given key with the coordinates given instead of storing the whole Mongo Collection.

 ## Usage
 ```
 // Initialize with default options.